 In addition to calibration meetings, self-grading helps agents better understand what actually goes into a high quality interaction (while also giving managers insight into how agents view their performance).

 It helps agents be bought into the quality auditing process, and it also creates additional conversation and more bilateral discussion opportunities during one-on-one meetings.

 Both companies strive to empower their agents to think for themselves.
 They give agents opportunities to go above and beyond to create next level experiences – they also give feedback, and grade tickets in a way that gives agents the confidence (and autonomy) to solve problems.

-Rather than a checklist approach, rubric questions are asked in a way that leaves room for interpretation and room for unique elements of the interaction to be taken into consideration.
+Rather than a checklist approach, QA scorecard questions are asked in a way that leaves room for interpretation and room for unique elements of the interaction to be taken into consideration.